-The Transitional Kindergarten (TK) year in 2014-15 is intended to be the first year of a two-year kindergarten experience for those students who are enrolled in a TK classroom.
+The Transitional Kindergarten (TK) year is intended to be the first year of a two-year kindergarten experience for those students who are enrolled in a TK classroom.
 The focus of year one of the TK program is on exposure to, not mastery of, kindergarten skills and standards.
 The classroom setting will meet the developmental needs of young children.
 The expectation is that students who are enrolled in the TK program will participate in a regular kindergarten program during the following school year.

 Please note that location of transitional kindergarten is subject to change depending on enrollment growth in the District.